victorcarablut/ip-info-fe/README.md

 > ❌ Don't sell, publish or distribute as yours without modifying it first, be creative. _(referring to the hole project)_
 >
 >
-> 📜 License _(other resources, technologies, languages, frameworks, libraries that i used)_
+> 📜 License _(other resources, technologies, languages, frameworks and libraries that i used)_
 >
 > ⚠️ Please verify their own respective license, terms and conditions.